Khana-Coralde/Khana-Coralde/README.md

 ### I'm Khana!

-:point_right: A first year taking up Computer Science at Naga College Foundation :purple_heart:
+:point_right: A Second Year taking up Computer Science at Naga College Foundation :purple_heart:

 <!--
 **Khana-Coralde/Khana-Coralde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.